All API HubAll API Hub

 • Description: Respects the order you manually adjust in the account list.

-• When enabled, dragging and reordering accounts in the list will be remembered and used for sorting.
+• When enabled, dragging accounts in the list will remember their order and use it for sorting.

-• Description: Sorts based on the field you select in the account list (e.g., balance, consumption).
+• Description: Sorts based on the field you select in the account list (e.g., balance, spending, income).

-• For example, accounts with the lowest balance can be prioritized for timely top-up.
+• For example, accounts with the lowest balance can be prioritized for timely top-ups.

 • Description: Accounts using a custom check-in URL are prioritized.

-• Applicable to scenarios where some sites among many use special check-in addresses.
+• Applicable when some sites among many use special check-in addresses.

 • Description: Accounts using a custom redeem URL are prioritized.

-• Convenient for quickly finding sites with special top-up/redeem entry points.
+• Helps you quickly find sites with special top-up/redeem entry points.

 • Description: If the browser's currently open tabs include a page from a specific site, the account corresponding to that site will be prioritized.